JimmyVanHout/gmail_tools/README.md

 # Gmail Search

-Search from and retrieve Gmail messages.
+Search for and retrieve Gmail messages.

 ## Installation